Souto751/Souto751/README.md

 ## I'm Agustín Souto, a Web Developer

-### I am looking to start my professional career, although I have been learning different technologies and working on personal projects for 2 years.
+### I am looking to start my professional career, although I have been learning different technologies and working on personal projects.

 - 🌎 I'm from Mar del Plata, Argentina.
 - 💻 I'm open to join inmediatly to work.